A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## Part 2: Retaking Rannick (XP 1060/750, Party Level 8-9)

-Creatures are taken from existing bestiary entries and adjusted using weak and elite templates where practical.
-Sometimes using similar types of creatures where bestiary entries don't exist.

-Note these are mostly trivial and low threat individual encounters, but there is a high likelihood of two or more combining in this setting.
+Note these are mostly lower threat individual encounters, but there is a high likelihood of two or more combining in this setting.
 Usually the most threatening thing they can do is yell for assistance.
 Also note large creatures hit very hard so crits are especially dangerous.
 Be wary of increasing their level.
 If you have an inexperienced or gung-ho players, or a sub-optimal PC mix, then scale back the use of elite templates.
 To up the challenge level you just need to make it more likely encounters will combine.

 ### Standard Ogre conversions (throughout rest of book 3):